nanosystemslab/Small_Scale_Contact/README.md

 ```
 3. **View Results**: Access the output files in the `out` directory and analyze the generated data.

-## Configuration
-Modify the `config.yaml` file to adjust simulation parameters (example not provided in the directory, consider adding one if needed).

-## Contributing
-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the GPL-3.0-or-later License - see the [LICENSE](LICENSE) file for details.